 Figure 1 summarizes known results about finite state transducers (over sequences) and extensions thereof, focusing on the key properties studied in this paper, namely functional compositionality, decidability of equivalence, and the role of the alphabet, in order to place our contributions in a clear context.
-Section 5 describes previous work, including work on extending automata to trees and streams.
+In Section 3.2 we compare our main techniques to closely related techniques used for streaming transducers [1].
+Section 5 describes further related work, including work on extending automata to trees.